-SF State alumni find work in an assortment of industries including the software services industry, public K-12 education, and the banking industry.
+SF State alumni can most commonly be found in the software services industry, public K-12 education, and the retail industry, though they are employed throughout a wide range of sectors.
 The most popular career sector among alumni is the education industry.
-The average starting salary for a graduate of SF State is $60K.
+SF State graduates see an average starting salary of $60K.

-SF State students with a Bachelor of Science in Computer Science (CS) can expect to make the most money ($121K on average per year) compared to their fellow graduates.
+A graduate with a Bachelor of Science in Computer Science (CS) from SF State can rake in a whopping average $121K per year, more than any other degree from this school.
 Those holding a Master of Science (MS), Counseling are less fortunate in terms of earnings, bringing in $58K on average per year.

 Benefits and Perks

-Among alumni of similar schools, California State University grads (who make an average of about $59K) earn salaries most similar to SF State alumni.
+California State University grads bring in salaries of around about $60K, making them the most similar to SF State alumni in terms of earnings.
 Other schools similar to SF State include California State University-East Bay, San Jose State University, and Sonoma State University.